 5 / 10

-A crispy, thick, warm buttery crust filled to brim with slightly sweet fluffy cheese lava, Japanese cheese tarts are insanely popular and definitely worth waiting in line for.
+A crispy, thick, warm buttery crust filled to the brim with slightly sweet fluffy cheese lava, Japanese cheese tarts are insanely popular and definitely worth waiting in line for.
 Chain store BAKE are the cheese tart dons, born in the snowy cheese-loving city of Sapporo, Hokkaido.
-There are now BAKE stores across Japan, Hong Kong, Taiwan, Singapore, China, Korea and Thailand.
+There are now BAKE stores across Japan, Hong Kong, China, Taiwan, China, Singapore, China, Korea and Thailand.
 If you ever needed another reason to love cheese, pop by the designer flagship BAKE store in Jiyugaoka to find out what it’s all about.

 6 / 10